-Fluctuating infection rates and COVID-19 vaccine availability are creating tension as companies weigh a return to normality against risk and public safety measures.
+COVID-19’s highly infectious Delta variant is creating increasing tension as companies weigh a return to normality against risk and public safety measures.
+In many cases that return has been postponed or modified.
 The stakes are high, and strategic moves can make all the difference in minimizing risk for employees and customers.
 Here are several guiding principles employers can follow to navigate the return to work.

 The non-linear nature of the pandemic requires agility.
-Already, mandates have changed at state and local levels regarding closures, capacity limits, or mask requirements; restrictions had been lifted or lightened, only to come back again.
+Mandates continue to change at state and local levels regarding closures, capacity limits, or mask requirements; restrictions that had been lifted or lightened have come back again.
 Forward-thinking employers are making plans to adapt to this level of uncertainty.
 They’ll likely need to quickly respond to changes at the local level, whether increased infection rates lead to closures or capacity restraints or vaccination patterns allow for more activity.
 Those employers who adopt an agile posture can expand and contract more easily and maintain as much business continuity as possible while mitigating risk.

 Employers should develop a written response plan that outlines the steps being taken to protect employees, including measures to limit the spread of COVID-19, such as providing personal protective equipment, adopting more stringent hygiene practices, and giving instructions on what to do if an employee is sick.
 The plan should have an established review schedule with periodic revisions to prevent unintentional non-compliance with written plans that may have been established under former stricter conditions that may have since changed.
 Designating a team or task force responsible for guidance and compliance can help, especially in a rapidly changing environment.

 Equally important is robust communications with employees and customers on the steps and measures being taken and what’s required of everyone to minimize risk.
 With a strong communications strategy, it becomes far more likely that companies will be able to adapt to change and bring employees and customers on board more quickly.